mrakgr/The-Spiral-Language/readme.md

 ### Type Inference

 The top-down segment does a great service to the user by doing type inference and filling in the annotations for functions and join points where necessary.
-It might be surprising to that it is actually possible to do inference in a bottom-up fashion programatically.
+It might be surprising to that it is actually possible to do inference in a bottom-up fashion programmatically.

 Here is how the identity function could be written in the bottom-up segment.
 Since the type inferencer is not filling in the foralls or type application, it is necessary to do that by hand.
 This shows how the type inferencer would compile `let id x = x`.
 The type inferencer in addition to filling in the types, also removes the non-essential ones such as in function arguments.